UCL/ADMUR/README.md

 # ADMUR
 ## Ancient Demographic Modelling Using Radiocarbon

-Tools to directly model underlying population dynamics using chronological datasets (radiocarbon and other) with a variety of models, including Continuous Piecewise Linear (CPL) model framework, and model comparison framework using BIC.
+Tools to directly model underlying population dynamics using chronological datasets (radiocarbon and other) with a variety of models, including Continuous Piecewise Linear (CPL) model framework.
+Optional taphonomy.
+Model comparison framework using BIC.
 Package also calibrates 14C samples, and generates Summed Probability Distributions (SPD).
 CPL modelling directly estimates the most likely population trajectory given a dataset, using SPD simulation analysis to generate a Goodness-of-fit test for the best selected model.

 Please contact a.timpson@ucl.ac.uk  in the first instance to make suggestions, report bugs or request help.